CookieProgrammer93/CookieProgrammer93/README.md

 - 🔭 I’m currently working on Video Editing, Youtuber
 - 🌱 I’m currently learning Bsc Physics Graduated
 - 👯 I’m looking to collaborate on Editing,Coding
-- 🤔 I’m looking for help with ETH
+- 🤔 I’m looking for help with CEH
 - 💬 Ask me about Gaming
 - 📫 How to reach me: cookieprogrammer93@gmail.com
 - 😄 Pronouns: She/Her